Adel-Alkhamisy/CS531-Computer-Systems-and-Fundamentals-of-Systems-Programming/HW4/README.md

 signal()/sigaction(), fork(), execlp(), dup(), wait(), WEXITSTATUS(), WTERMSIG(), WSTOPSIG(), and WIFCONTINUED() Use system() sparingly. cs531_system():
 While the child process is active, the parent process must disregard SIGINT and SIGQUIT.
 When SIGKILL occurs, the child process must react.
-Your code ought to be thoroughly documented.
-Send one.c file with the name HW4-Gnumber.c.